-Gifts-in-Kind: Gifts-in-kind items received by the Foundation consist primarily of donated artifacts and are recorded as contributions along with a corresponding charge to expense or capitalized cost.
-During the years ended June 30, 2020 and 2019, \$62,662 and \$16,330, respectively, were received as gifts-in-kind.
+Gifts-in-Kind: Gifts-in-kind items received by the Foundation consist primarily of donated artifacts and services and are recorded as contributions along with a corresponding charge to expense or capitalized cost.
+During the years ended June 30, 2021 and 2020, \$24,863 and \$62,662, respectively, were received as gifts-in-kind.